Academic Affairs Mission Statement

 *DeSales University complies with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 with respect to the accommodation of disabilities.
 The University will provide reasonable accommodations, so that students can fully participate in the academic life of the University, including participation in approved internships.

 A student who wishes to major in two areas is responsible for designing a program of studies which satisfies the degree requirements for each of these majors.
 The appropriate department chair or division head must approve the student’s program of studies, designating one area as the official major, which determines the degree (BA or BS).
 The degree will be awarded only in the official major.
 Upon completion of all the graduation requirements of the other major, a notation will be made on the student’s permanent record.
 DeSales University does not guarantee that the student can complete the dual major in four years, and its completion may require additional semesters.
 The student who takes advantage of this option will be assigned a separate academic advisor for each major.
 After degree conferral, a dual major may be added within one year.
 Students who seek to add a dual major after graduation, however, may not be eligible for additional financial aid.

-If either major is within the Division of Business, at least five courses used to meet the requirements of the second major must be distinct from the courses used to meet the requirements of the official major.
+If either major is within the Division of Business, at least five courses of three or more credits used to meet the requirements of the second major must be distinct from the courses used to meet the requirements of the official major.
 A triple major consisting of three Division of Business majors is not permitted.

 International Study (Study Abroad)

 DeSales University encourages qualified students to study abroad.
 Currently, the University offers the opportunity to study in the United Kingdom, Ireland, Greece, Spain, Switzerland, and Monaco.
 Detailed information about these and other programs are available from the Office of International Learning.
 Study abroad must be planned well in advance and receive the approval of the appropriate division head and the student’s academic advisor, the director of financial aid, and the director of international learning.